Health PhasesHealth Phases

 Step 2: Designate a Registered Agent

 A registered agent is an individual or business entity responsible for receiving legal documents and official government correspondence on behalf of your LLC.
 Most states require LLCs to appoint a registered agent.
 The agent must have a physical address in the state where the LLC is formed and be available during business hours.
+If you want additional guidance during the setup process, reputable companies like Your Company Formation often offer structured support and educational resources related to business formation and compliance.
+Having access to this type of assistance can help you better understand the requirements and make the overall process feel more manageable as you move forward.

 Step 3: File Articles of Organization